 inserted in the simulation.

-warmer and it is mainly due to a combination of man-made (anthropogenic) warming
+warmer, and this is mainly due to a combination of anthropogenic (human-made) warming

 anywhere from 2015 to 2050.